Early Termination of Supervised Release

 The motions for early termination of supervised release or federal probation include facts showing:

-- when you were sentenced by the federal court and the terms supervised release or probation;
+- when you were sentenced by the federal court and the terms for supervised release or probation;

-- when the term of supervised released is currently scheduled to terminate;
+- when the term of supervised release is currently scheduled to terminate;

 - the percentage of the original term of supervised release that you have already completed;